tap349/tap349.github.io/_posts/2018-05-23-webpack-rails-webpacker.md

-currently I precompile assets locally (on development machine or CI server). also I don't rely on `deploy:assets:precompile` task (which is redefined by Webpacker) and call `webpacker:compile` task itself.
+currently I precompile assets locally (on development machine or CI server). also I don't rely on `deploy:assets:precompile` task (which is redefined by Webpacker) and call `webpacker:compile` task directly.

 remove all asset tasks provided by `capistrano-rails` gem: